-Frontman Jordy Birch (ex Pure), drummer Slam T. Hide (ex of The KLF/Zodiac Mindwarp) and bassist Rob Edmonds (who designs posters for the likes of The Cure and Tom Waits) got together over a mutual love of 60s surf music and punk.
+Frontman Jordy Birch (ex Pure/Guilty About Girls), drummer Slam T. Hide (ex of The KLF,/Zodiac Mindwarp and The Love Reaction) and bassist Rob Edmonds (who designs posters for the likes of The Cure and Tom Waits) got together over a mutual love of 60s surf music and punk.

 What initially started as a casual get together then blossomed into something The Wivez want others to hear.

-They first released “Dead In The Middle,” “Havana” and “Baby, I’m Bored” in 2016 on Van City Records (VCR) and even created a homemade video for “Havana,” in which the three wore crocodile masks and Expos jackets.
+They first released “Dead In The Middle,” “Havana” and “Baby, I’m Bored” in 2016 on Van City Records (VCR).
 All of the songs were recorded with a (mostly) one-take ethos, and are available on Spotify and Apple Music, including the Steve Miller-inspired “How Weird is Now,” and “The Death of Me,” with its Ramones-like “baby, baby, baby” dance-floor lyric that’s a euphemism for sex.
 Ironically, it was Joey Ramone who walked in and told Birch to turn the music down in the Pure dressing room pre-show in the aughts.

 It is a weird time for The Wivez now, whose members all started in bands pre-internet era, where videos were “delivered” on tape to MuchMusic, including Pure’s “Lemonade” to “Rick The Temp” (Campanelli, ET Canada) for his first-ever interview.
 The band defiantly played “Anna Is A Speed Freak,” not their current single, when they performed on the MuchMusic Video Awards.